PedroCristo/portfolio_project_1/README.md

 - When users submit a contact form successful they will land in this Thanks Page.
 There is a button on this page that when is pressed brings the users back to the contact form.<br>
 [Live Thanks Page](https://pedrocristo.github.io/portfolio_project_1/thanks-page.html)

+## Future Features

+   ## Customer Review Section

+   - Add a Customer Review Section in the Home page to improve the website and display customers experience at Travel World and opinion about the company.

 ## Technologies Used

 ### Languages Used